 At the highest replacement of existing potato area by 15 per cent under ARC technology demonstrated maximum economic potential.
 Income generated from employment in tissue culture laboratories and ARC nurseries in Hassan was ₹ 2.63 lakh and ₹ 116.09 lakh respectively.
 Kolar, Chikkaballapur, Chikkamagaluru and Belagavi contributed significantly to employment, highlighting ARC technology's role in boosting rural employment.
 The savings due to input used was ₹ 408.98 lakh worth in Hassan while Kolar, Chikkaballapur, Chikkamagaluru and Belagavi achieving ₹ 245.25 lakh, ₹ 242.42 lakh, ₹ 185.65 lakh and ₹ 52.93 lakh respectively.
 This indicated efficient use of helps in reducing production costs over a larger area.
 Yield improvements were found to be highest in this scenario, with Hassan generating ₹ 73.15 lakh from enhanced productivity followed by Kolar and Chikkaballapur with ₹ 43.86 lakh and ₹ 43.36 lakh, respectively.
 These savings and yield improvements contributed to higher profitability for farmers, making potato cultivation using ARC viable.
-At the state level, replacement of existing area by ARC technology generated employment worth ₹ 8.08 lakhs from tissue culture laboratories and ARC nurseries (₹ 356.15 lakhs).
+At the state level, replacement of existing area by ARC technology generated employment worth ₹ 8.08 lakh from tissue culture laboratories and ARC nurseries (₹ 356.15 lakhs).
 The largest income enhancement comes from savings in input costs (₹ 1,254.69 lakhs) and improvement in yield (₹ 224.41 lakhs).
 This analysis underscores the substantial economic advantages of ARC technology, primarily driven by cost savings and enhanced productivity, while also benefiting local employment.
 Positive outcomes due to the adoption of technology (Bt cotton) on poor households in rural India were attributed to increased

 Table 3: Potential of potato production due to replacement of existing area under apical rooted cuttings technology